Register to vote

 If your name is not on the register it’s possible that you may have problems when making applications for financial services, e.g. opening a bank account, applying for a loan.

-You can register to vote and update your details on the register by visiting the gov.uk website
+You can register to vote and update your details on the register by visiting the gov.uk website:

 The electoral Registration Officer creates and keeps 2 versions of the register:

-• The full register: The full register shows the names of everyone who can vote.
+- The full register: The full register shows the names of everyone who can vote.
 You can check that you are on the register by calling 01766 771000.
 The full register is used only for elections, preventing and detecting crime and checking applications for credit.

-• The open register: The register includes the names and addresses of everyone who has not asked to be excluded from that version fo the register.
+- The open register: The register includes the names and addresses of everyone who has not asked to be excluded from that version of the register.
 There is a question on the registration form asking if you want to be excluded from the register.
 Anyone can buy a copy of the open register, and it can be used for any purpose, e.g. commercial activities such as marketing.

 As a public authority the Council is required by law to protect the public funds it administers.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
 Please refer to the full National Fraud Initiative privacy notice for more details.